 Interactive.
 Private.
 Secure.
 Our videoconferencing technology meets all requirements assuring privacy and confidentiality during tele-mental health appointments.
 We use the Zoom telehealth platform that meets HIPPA standards of encryption and privacy protection.

 Now you can thrive!
-If you live in Maryland, Virginia, D.C. or New York, you can eliminate traffic and commuting times associated with in-office appointments by receiving services from a certified tele-mental health professional from the comfort of your home.
+If you live anywhere in Maryland, Virginia or Washington, D.C. you can eliminate traffic and commuting times associated with in-office appointments by receiving services from a certified tele-mental health professional from the comfort of your home.